Best Pizza Crust Recipe

 To achieve the best crispy crust for your pizza, consider three key factors: ideal dough consistency, baking temperature, and time.

-Firstly, the dough should be elastic and slightly sticky when touched, ensuring a light and airy texture once baked.
+Firstly, when touched, when touched, the dough should be elastic and slightly sticky, ensuring a light and airy texture once baked.

 Secondly, preheating your oven to a high temperature of around 475-500°F (245-260°C) will create the perfect environment for a crispy crust.